EgoHumans: An Egocentric 3D Multi-Human Benchmark: Qualitative Results

-\paragraph{Stage 2 -- detection.} We adopt three lightweight decoders to process the extracted features.
+\paragraph{Stage 2 -- Detection.} We adopt three lightweight decoders to process the extracted features.
 Every decoder is composed of two deconvolution blocks, where each block contains one deconvolution layer followed by batch normalization~\cite{ioffe2015batch}.
 The first decoder -- BEV, predicts the target human instance's 3D root location in an \textit{unseen} bird's eye view in the local camera coordinate as a heatmap of $P \times Q$ spatial resolution.
 We use the log-polar ($\rho, \phi$) to parameterize the root for the BEV heatmap, with a total of $P$ bins for the $\log{\rho}$ and $Q$ bins for the $\phi$.
 The second decoder is used to regress the 3D SMPL shape and pose $\boldsymbol{\theta}$ using two fully-connected layers.
 The third pose decoder predicts the 2D keypoints, which regulates the learning by leveraging large-scale 2D annotations from datasets like COCO~\cite{lin2014microsoft}.
-Please refer to the supplemental for the formal losses.

-\paragraph{Stage 3 -- tracking.} We design a motion model-based tracker using Kalman Filters (KF)~\cite{Bewley2016_sort}.
+\paragraph{Stage 3 -- Tracking.} We design a motion model-based tracker using Kalman Filters (KF)~\cite{Bewley2016_sort}.
 First, we transform the predicted 3D root locations from the local camera coordinates to the common world reference using the camera poses.
 Next, we use two filters, KF-2D and KF-3D, to temporally aggregate predictions for the bounding boxes and 3D root locations, respectively.
 The states $\mathbf{x}_\text{2D} = [u, v, s, r, \dot{u}, \dot{v}, \dot{s}]$ of KF-2D include the 2D coordinates of the bbox center $(u, v)$, the bbox area $s$ , a constant aspect ratio $r$, and the first derivative $\dot{u}, \dot{v}, \dot{s}$ with respect to time.
 The states $\mathbf{x}_\text{3D} = [x, y, z, \dot{x}, \dot{y}, \dot{z}]$ of KF-3D, include the 3D root location $(x, y, z)$ and its velocity $(\dot{x}, \dot{y}, \dot{z})$.
 The association cost between detection and KF prediction is a weighted sum of $IoU$ match between 2D bboxes and the Euclidean distances between the 3D root locations as illustrated in Fig.~\ref{figure:egoformer}.